webplatform/docs/css/properties/animation-fill-mode/index.md

 {{Notes_Section
 |Usage=The <code>animation-fill-mode</code> property controls the state of an element's properties before and after an animation.

 If multiple values are set as a comma-separated list, each value is applied to the corresponding animation specified in the <code>animation-name</code> property.
 If the number of values exceeds the number of animations, excess values are ignored.
-If there are fewer values than animations, the browser cycles through them cycles through them again until each animation has been assigned a fill mode.
+If there are fewer values than animations, the browser cycles through them again until each animation has been assigned a fill mode.
 |Import_Notes====Syntax===
 <code>'''animation-fill-mode : '''none '''{{!}}''' forwards '''{{!}}''' backwards '''{{!}}''' both '''[''' ,  none '''{{!}}''' forwards '''{{!}}''' backwards '''{{!}}''' both ''']''' *</code>
 ===Standards information===